FiniteMonkeys/UpsideDownLEDs/README.md

 iex(2)>
 ```

-To access the GPIO pins, I'll employ [elixir_ale](https://github.com/fhunleth/elixir_ale).
-After installing it as a dependency in `mix.exs` and running `mix deps.get`, it's straightforward to use.
+To access the GPIO pins, I employed [elixir_ale](https://github.com/fhunleth/elixir_ale).
+After installing it as a dependency in `mix.exs` and running `mix deps.get`, it was straightforward to use.

 ```elixir
 iex(1)> {:ok, pid} = Gpio.start_link(4, :output)